Murkguy/TheMurk/5E Creative Commons/CCv5.1.md

 A cleric or paladin may create holy water by performing a special ritual.
 The ritual takes 1 hour to perform, uses 25 gp worth of powdered silver, and requires the caster to expend a 1st-­‐‑level spell slot.

 Hunting Trap.
 When you use your action to set it, this trap forms a saw-­‐‑toothed steel ring that snaps shut when a creature steps on a pressure plate in the center.
 The trap is affixed by a heavy chain to an immobile object, such as a tree or a spike driven into the ground.
 A creature that steps on the plate must succeed on a DC 13 Dexterity saving throw or take 1d4 piercing damage and stop moving.
 Thereafter, until the creature breaks free of the trap, its movement is limited by the length of the chain (typically 3 feet long).
 A creature can use its action to make a DC 13 Strength check, freeing itself or another creature within its reach on a success.
 Each failed check deals 1 piercing damage to the trapped creature.

-System Reference Document 5.1	67

  Lamp.
 A lamp casts bright light in a 15-­‐‑foot radius and dim light for an additional 30 feet.
 Once lit, it burns for 6 hours on a flask (1 pint) of oil.
 Lantern, Bullseye.
 A bullseye lantern casts bright light in a 60-­‐‑foot cone and dim light for an additional 60 feet.
 Once lit, it burns for 6 hours on a flask (1 pint) of oil.

 Lantern, Hooded.
 A hooded lantern casts bright light in a 30-­‐‑foot radius and dim light for an additional 30 feet.
 Once lit, it burns for 6 hours on a flask (1 pint) of oil.
 As an action, you can lower the hood, reducing the light to dim light in a 5-­‐‑foot radius.